RealPlayer: History

 The first version of RealPlayer was introduced on April 3, 1995 as "RealAudio Player" and was one of the first media players capable of streaming media over the Internet.
 Then, version 4.01 of RealPlayer was included as a selectable Internet tool in Windows 98's installation package.
 Subsequent versions of the software were titled "RealPlayer G2" (version 6) and "RealOne Player" (version 9), while free "Basic" versions as well as paid "Plus" versions, the latter with additional features, have also been offered.
 For the Windows OS, the RealPlayer version 9 subsumed the features of the separate program, RealJukebox.
+As of October 2001, it had thirty million users in Europe alone.

 On December 4, 2001, the result of the merger between RealPlayer and RealJukebox led to the creation of a new brand, RealOne Player.
 The new name led to RealOne supporting more than 50 video formats.
 A second version was released in September 2002.

 In July 2008, the RealPlayer Music Store was replaced with the Rhapsody MP3 Store.

 RealPlayer 11 was released for Microsoft Windows in November 2007 and for Mac OS X in May 2008.
 RealPlayer 15 was released on November 18, 2011.
 This version allowed users to transfer video, music, and photos between their computers and mobile devices, share links of videos and photos on sites such as Facebook and MySpace, and download videos from popular sites such as YouTube and Metacafe.

 RealPlayer was initially accessed by many users as a plugin to watch streaming video or listen to streaming audio (for example, most of the BBC's websites formerly employed the plugin); but in the early 21st century, Adobe Flash and subsequently HTML video became preferred options for this purpose.